 King City United Church

-Please remember that King City United will hold worship services every Sunday morning at 10 a.m. during the summer.
-Join us and give thanks for the gifts we enjoy as residents of this beautiful area.
-Sunday school, for the young people, will resume in the Fall.
-Young folk are welcome to join their family in the Sanctuary for worship and participate in a story for children every Sunday.
+King City United holds worship services every Sunday morning at 10 a.m.
+There is Sunday school for the young people after the children’s story during worship.
 King City United is located at 50 Elizabeth Grove, King City.
 For more information, call our Office Administrator Kristen at 905-833-5181 or visit our website: www.kcuc.ca